Download the App

 And she stepped through.

-For a moment, he forgot the knife, the tree, the ache in his chest.
+For a moment, everything else vanished—the knife, the tree, the ache in his chest.
 She looked like something the forest had dreamed up and shaped from moonlight.
 Pale skin.
 Long white hair with a shimmer like silver fog.
-And her eyes—violet, steady, as if she already knew what he was going to ask.
+Her violet eyes fixed on him—steady, assessing, as if she already knew what he was going to ask.

 She took in the glade, then him.
 Her expression didn’t shift.
 Calm.
 Curious.
 Unreadable.

-She tilted her head, just a little.
-A faint smile touched her lips.
+She tilted her head, just slightly.
+A faint smile touched her lips, not warm, but not cold.
 Then she stepped forward—barefoot, silent on the moss.

 “Arden,” she said.
-Her voice was quiet, but it carried.
+Her voice was quiet, but it carried like water over stone.
 “And you are Lyric.”

 He froze.
 The sound of his name from her lips landed with strange weight.
 “How do you know me?”